Avner A. Kreps

 Works in progress

-Information Sharing versus Collusion in Poultry Processing
+Information Sharing versus Collusion: Evidence from Poultry Processing

 Antitrust Spillovers: Evidence from Meatpacking, 1917–1921